Skip to content

 How do I work out how much I need to save each month to reach a savings goal?

-One approach is to work backwards from the target figure, adjusting the monthly contribution input until the projected future value aligns with what is being aimed.
+One approach is to calculate backwards from the target figure, adjusting the monthly contribution input until the projected future value aligns with what is being aimed.
 The time horizon and expected return rate both play a significant role in how large that monthly figure needs to be.
 This calculator can help illustrate that.

 Related Calculators